Written for you who see only trouble when you think of Extinction Rebellion.

 Grief is as honest as it is frightening… it can feel as big as the sky.
 It is embraced by some cultures and rejected by others – accepted as a publicly held experience or pushed into privacy – exiled to be carried alone.
 It hurts more and lasts longer if it is not allowed to breathe itself out through us.
 We can freeze ourselves into denial.
 Once frozen, we become harder to reach.

 People who protest are everyday folk – we are you.
 We are also on behalf of you, as much as we are on behalf of the planet.
 She is not only our ally, or our mother – as if that wasn’t enough – but she is our grandmother and our great-great-grandmother.
 She can be our ally or our nemesis.
 Not one to be pushed around limitlessly, she reacts because she, like us, grieves but she does it with her whole body.
-She grieves her losses, the missed opportunities for connection, the millions of children she has created and the ecological hopes she had in store within her own DNA.
-I’m not saying she is having a human experience, I am saying that when we have our human experience we are an aspect of earth experiencing feeling of a profoundly deep-ecological nature.
+She grieves her losses, the missed opportunities for connection, the millions of children she has created, and the ecological hopes she had in store within her own DNA.
+I’m not saying she is having a human experience, I am saying that when we have our human experience we are an aspect of earth experiencing feelings of a profoundly deep-ecological nature.
 Her existential crisis becomes our own, and vice versa.

 Some of us still dream; not of cars and silly private jets, but of lush forests, deeply healthy ecological systems, compassionate and intelligent humans capable of empathy and connection to life’s deeply vibrant and inviting melody.
 There is an invitation here.
 An invitation to rejoin the collective pulse of life knowing itself as part of life knowing itself.
-Just because I am human, does not mean I am not also planet, or Orangutan, or Elephant, or the Wind.
+Just because I am human, does not mean I am not also Planet, or Orangutan, or Elephant, or the Wind.

 So how shall we grieve?
 That will be personal to each of us – our perhaps necessary privilege to find out.
-For me, I sob, run, sleep and wail… when I can remember to I ask for help, open my arms to another, or let someone else open theirs to embrace me, I sleep, and wander untidily across the moors and through the streets.
+For me, I sob, run, sleep and wail… when I can remember to I ask for help, open my arms to another, or let someone else open theirs to embrace me, I sleep, and wander untidily across moors and through the streets.
 Feeling my tiredness and my resilience beneath that upper layer of soil, I make strange sounds, sing like an animal caught in a hunter’s trap, I curl up in despair, call a friend… and sometimes I write.
 You might dance… or bake.
 What I try to help myself NOT do is to ‘fix it’.

-We will meet in the rising sun, in response to the pounding drum of our mother, grandmother, greater-grandmother, earth.
+We will meet in the rising sun, in response to the pounding drum of our mother, grandmother, greater-grandmother, Earth.

 Thank you for everything you have given.
 This is not over.